Chapter 7: The Unleashed Intelligence (Autonomous Mode)

 When to Pull the Plug

-The ultimate test of autonomous AI mastery isn’t how well you can set it up.
-It’s knowing when and how to shut it down.
+The ultimate test of autonomous AI mastery is not how well you set it up.
+It is knowing when to shut it down.

 Learning from the Unleashed Mind